Pints, Pounds, & Pâté

 Here are sweaters and blouses you SHOULD wear in Europe:

-So what *should* you wear in Europe?
+So what should you wear in Europe?
+After years of trial and error, these are the exact pieces I reach for every time I travel to Europe.
 I've rounded up my Europe travel essentials to keep you comfortable and classy during your time in Europe:

 Thanks for Stopping By!